MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

 ## VideoCore Subsystem

-The VideoCore subsystem is dedicated to video generation and display-related processing modules.
+The VideoCore subsystem will be dedicated to video generation and display-related processing modules.

-Future modules may include:

-- frame buffer controller
-- sprite engine
-- video RAM interface
-- VGA/HDMI timing generators

 ## Top-Level Architecture